Q&A: Why should I wear hemp clothing?

 Hard to believe this is happening, right?
 Here's a video from The Story of Stuff that explains microfiber pollution really well:

-Q: Why spend $40, $50 or $60 on a hemp t-shirt when you can easily buy a cotton or polyester t-shirt for for $10 or less?
+Q: Why spend $35 or more on a hemp t-shirt when you can easily buy a cotton or polyester t-shirt for for $10 or less?

 Q: How does wearing hemp clothing help help solve the problem of microfibers in the environment?